qgis/QGIS-Documentation/source/docs/user_manual/working_with_ogc/server/getting_started.rst

 .. figure:: img/qgis_server_windows1.png
   :align: center

-* Download the OSGeo4W installer, follow the "advanced install" and install both the QGIS Desktop and QGIS Server packages
+* Download the OSGeo4W installer, follow the "Advanced Install" and install both the QGIS Desktop and QGIS Server packages

 .. figure:: img/qgis_server_windows2.png
   :align: center

-* Edit the httpd.conf file (:file:`C:\xampp\apache\httpd.conf`
+* Edit the httpd.conf file (:file:`C:\\xampp\\apache\\httpd.conf`
-  if default installation paths have been used) and make the follwing changes:
+  if the default installation paths have been used) and make the following changes:

 From: